MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr-polling-fix/includes/3-refactor-to-signalr.md

 :::code source="~/../blazing-pizza-signalr/blazor-workshop/src/BlazingPizza.Server/Hubs/OrderStatusHub.cs":::

 The preceding hub implementation exposes two methods that are invokable from clients.
-A client calls `StartTrackingOrder` and is given an `order` instance, and the client's unique connection is added to a group where notifications will be sent.
+A client calls `StartTrackingOrder` and is given an `order` instance, and the client's unique connection is added to a group that notifications are sent from.
 Likewise, a call to `StopTrackingOrder` has the connection leave the group and no longer receive notifications.

 ### SignalR server configuration